 4. I’m in love with this hooded towel and washcloth pattern from the Purl Bee.
 It’s a little more expensive to make this than to buy it–the supplies cost about $12, and you can pick up a hooded towel at Target for $10.
 But this set makes the sweetest baby gift, and it’s so much more special when it’s handmade.

-We made the set pictured last week for the brand-new baby across the street (which is why it’s tied up with a bow in the picture above).
+We made the above set last week for the brand-new baby across the street.
 It’s not hard to sew–it’s all straight lines–and it only takes 60-90 minutes start-to-finish.
 Verdict: Make.

-5. I read about how to dye your own play silks on Simple Kids right before Christmas last year, and knew they would be a hit with my kids.
+5. I read how to dye your own play silks on Simple Kids right before Christmas last year, and knew my kids would love them.
 I dyed some with food coloring and some with Kool-Aid packets; both methods turned out gorgeous play silks that my kids have been playing with regularly ever since.
 It was fun; it was easy.
-I was extremely happy with the results of this DIY experiment.

 It wasn’t until last week–when we visited a new toy store in our town–that I realized just how much it costs to buy play silks. $15 a piece!
 I paid about $19 total to make 7 for my kids.
 Verdict: Make.

-6. I stumbled across this tutorial for owl rice heating pads on Pinterest last year, and knew they would make excellent stocking stuffers for my kids, who have enjoyed sleeping with tube socks filled with rice for years.
+6. I wanted to make owl rice heating pads as stocking stuffers for my kids, who have enjoyed sleeping with tube socks filled with rice for years.

 These owl rice heating pads are charming.
 They’re fun to make and to give.
 You can make them from scraps, which means they’re inexpensive, too.
 I’ve never seen them in stores.
 And did I say charming?
 Verdict: Make.